dawn-boy/CompileorDie/README.md

 - [Contributing](#contributing)

 ## 🎮 About the Game
-Erebor is a **web-based social deduction game** where players take on the roles of Developers or Hackers.
+CompileorDie is a **web-based social deduction game** where players take on the roles of Developers or Hackers.
 The Developers must identify and eliminate the Hackers before the system crashes.
 With special roles like **Debugger** and **Cyber Guardian**, each game is a strategic battle of deception and deduction!

 ## 🕹 How to Play
 1. Players are randomly assigned roles at the start of the game.